-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and pursuant to the instructions to Form 10-Q and Rule 10-01 of Regulation S-X of the United States Securities and Exchange Commission (the "SEC").
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and pursuant to the instructions to Form 10-Q and Rule 10-01 of Regulation S-X promulgated by the United States Securities and Exchange Commission (the "SEC").
 Certain information or footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted, pursuant to the rules and regulations of the SEC for interim financial reporting.
 Accordingly, they do not include all the information and footnotes necessary for a comprehensive presentation of financial position, results of operations or cash flows.
-It is Xcel Brands, Inc.'s, (the "Company's") opinion, however, that the accompanying unaudited condensed consolidated financial statements include all adjustments, which are of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+It is the opinion of Xcel Brands, Inc., (the "Company"), however, that the accompanying unaudited condensed consolidated financial statements include all adjustments, which are of a normal recurring nature, necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.

 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2014, as filed with the SEC on March 31, 2015, which contains the audited consolidated financial statements and notes thereto, together with Management's Discussion and Analysis of Financial Condition and Results of Operations, for the years ended December 31, 2014 and 2013.
 The financial information as of December 31, 2014 is derived from the audited consolidated financial statements presented in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
-The interim results for the three months ended March 31, 2015 are not necessarily indicative of the results to be expected for the year ending December 31, 2015 or for any future interim periods.
+The interim results for the three and six months ended June 30, 2015 are not necessarily indicative of the results to be expected for the year ending December 31, 2015 or for any future interim periods.

-The Company is a brand development and media company engaged in the design, licensing, marketing and direct to consumer sales of branded apparel, footwear, accessories, jewelry and home goods, and the acquisition of additional high profile consumer lifestyle brands, including the Isaac Mizrahi brand (the "Isaac Mizrahi Brand"), the Judith Ripka brand (the "Ripka Brand"), certain rights of the Liz Claiborne New York brand ("LCNY Brand"), and the H by Halston and H Halston brands (collectively, the "H Halston Brands").
+The Company is a brand development and media company engaged in the design, licensing, marketing and direct to consumer sales of branded apparel, footwear, accessories, jewelry and home goods, and the acquisition of additional high profile consumer lifestyle brands, including the Isaac Mizrahi brand (the "Isaac Mizrahi Brand"), the Judith Ripka brand (the "Ripka Brand"), the H by Halston and H Halston brands (collectively, the "H Halston Brands"), the C Wonder brand acquired on July 31, 2015 (see Note 10, Subsequent Events) and certain rights of the Liz Claiborne New York brand ("LCNY Brand") through July 31, 2016.
+Going forward, our focus shall be on our wholly-owned brands.

 The Company operates in a "working capital light" business model, wherein the Company licenses its brands to third parties, provides certain design services, and generates royalty and design and service fee revenues through licensing and other agreements with wholesale manufacturers, sourcing and design companies and retailers.
 This includes licensing its own brands for promotion and distribution through an omni-channel retail sales strategy, including distribution through direct-response television (i.e., QVC, Inc. ("QVC") and The Shopping Channel), the internet and traditional brick-and-mortar retail channels.
-The Isaac Mizrahi Brand and LCNY Brand are licensed through the Company's wholly-owned subsidiary, IM Brands, LLC ("IM Brands") (the "Isaac Mizrahi Business"), the Ripka Brand is licensed through the Company's wholly-owned subsidiary, JR Licensing, LLC ("JR Licensing") and the H Halston Brands are licensed through the Company's wholly-owned subsidiary.
+The Isaac Mizrahi Brand and LCNY Brand are licensed through the Company's wholly-owned subsidiary, IM Brands, LLC ("IM Brands") (the "Isaac Mizrahi Business"), the Ripka Brand is licensed through the Company's wholly-owned subsidiary, JR Licensing, LLC ("JR Licensing"), the H Halston Brands are licensed through the Company's wholly-owned subsidiary, H Licensing, LLC ("H Licensing") and the C Wonder Brand is licensed through the Company's wholly-owned subsidiary, C Wonder Licensing, LLC ("C Wonder").